Actifio/powershell/ManageDB/README.md

 Displaying the statistics for Job_2533877

-Kicking off an on-demand provision of virtual database demodb on jpmc-ora01 using images from JPMCSA database
+Kicking off an on-demand provision of virtual database demodb on acme-ora01 using images from ACMESA database

 demodb database is successfully provisioned on acme-ora01 !!
 Job started at 2020-03-25 21:48:15.427 , and took 00:13:00 to complete.